 However, after reportedly being called a "bag of bones," her reformed band, The Carpenters, chose to go on an international tour in Europe and South America.
 Itchie went along.

 The Carpenters, Karen Carpenter (1950 - 1983) and her brother Richard, in Amsterdam, Netherlands, February 1974.
 Source: Michael Putland, Getty Images

-After the tour's conclusion, she came back to Los Angeles in November 1981.
-But she had revised her will September 1981, before returning, so that her marital Newport Beach home & its contents would go to Burring, while the rest of her $5-$10 million ($14-$28 million in 2019 value) would be for her brother and parents.
+After the tour's conclusion, she returned to Los Angeles in November 1981.
+But she had revised her will in September 1981, before returning, so that her marital Newport Beach home & its contents would go to Burring, while the rest of her $5-$10 million would be for her brother and parents.

 Thomas Burring Has Not Resurfaced Once after Karen's Demise

 A month later, on October 28, 1982, she filed for divorce from Thomas while still in the hospital.
-The battle with anorexia was too much for her despite improving in weight while at the hospital.
+The battle with anorexia was too much for her despite her weight improvement at the hospital.
 She made her last public appearance on January 11, 1983, at a gathering of past Grammy winners.

 Burring (center) hasn't been in the spotlight since Karen's passing.
 Source:

-On February 4, 1983, after collapsing in her bedroom in her parents' home while getting dressed, she passed away.
+On February 4, 1983, she passed away after collapsing in her bedroom in her parents' home while getting dressed.
 The cause of death was not the disease itself, however.
 It was heart failure due to the repeated use of ipecac syrup, an emetic used to induce vomiting.

-The divorce was not finalized completely yet since she had the final papers yet to sign before that weekend.
-The story between she and Thomas just ends there.
+The divorce was not entirely finalized since she had the final papers to sign before that weekend.
+The story between her and Thomas ends there.